 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
-The lymphatic system is part of the body’s immune system and helps us fight infection.
+The lymphatic system is part of the body’simmune system and helps us fight infection.
 It's made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
 Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.
-There is also lymphatic tissue in other organs, such as the skin, lungs and stomach.

 There are lymph nodes all over the body.
-As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or anything that the body doesn't need.
+As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything that is harmful or that the body doesn't need.
 This includes bacteria, viruses, damaged cells and cancer cells.

 Some B-cells develop into cells called plasma cells.
 Plasma cells make antibodies to help fight infections.
 Antibodies are made from a special type of protein called immunoglobulin.

-In WM, the bone marrow produces abnormal B-cells.
+In WM, the bone marrow produces abnormal LPL cells.
 Although they are of no use to the body, these cells keep being made.
-As their numbers increase, they can build up in lymph nodes, the spleen and other organs.
+As their numbers increase, they build up in the bone marrow.
+The bone marrow becomes overcrowded with LPL cells and can’t make enough healthy blood cells.
+LPL cells can also build up in lymph nodes, the spleen and other organs causing them to swell.

-These abnormal B-cells produce large amounts of the protein immunoglobulin macroglobulin (IgM).
-Macroglobulinaemia (the M in WM) just means there is more lgM in the blood than normal.
+These abnormal LPL cells produce large amounts of the protein immunoglobulin macroglobulin (IgM).
+Macroglobulinaemia (the M in WM) means there is more lgM in the blood than normal.

 Large amounts of IgM in the blood can cause it to become thicker than normal.
 This is known as hyperviscosity.